thirtybees/docs/thirtybees/merchants-guide/introduction.md

 ### Understanding thirty bees

 Before logging in and getting to it, let's first go over thirty bees.
 There are two parts of your store.
-The **front view** and **back office**.
-The front view refers to the "face" of your website. front view is controlled by an installed theme and various modules in the back office.
+The **Front Office** and **Back Office**.
+The Front Office refers to the "face" of your website, or, what your customers see when they visit your store.
+The Front Office is controlled by an installed theme and various modules in the Back Office.

-The back office is where you and your employees login and administer the store.
+The Back Office is where you and your employees login and administer the store.
+It is where you change all your settings, add products, switch themes, add modules, and pretty much do everything else related to your store.

 ### Customizing thirty bees